 Black-Eyed Pea, Corn, and Avocado Chutney

 Black-eyed Pea, Corn, and Avocado Chutney is the ultimate taste of summer.
-The pop of the fresh sweet corn kernels pair perfectly with the creaminess of the black-eyed peas and avocado.
+The pop of the fresh sweet corn kernels pairs perfectly with the creaminess of the black-eyed peas and avocado.
 You get a little of every flavor in this chutney: sweet, spicy, sour, earthy.
 It’s a go-to for everything from party food to a topping for fish, chicken, and steak.

 Tradition and sentimentality is a big deal in our household.
 We like antiques that have been passed down, great grandma’s wedding ring to take as our own, and heirloom seeds that have been homegrown and passed down through the generations.